ruby/test-unit-ruby-core/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Ruby's License](https://www.ruby-lang.org/en/about/license.txt)